KatieK2/2014.cascadiajs.com/code-of-conduct.md

 If a participant engages in harassing behavior, the conference organizers may take any action they deem appropriate, including warning the offender or expulsion from the conference with no refund.

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
-Conference staff can be identified by a black conference shirt with a pink or black square JSConf EU logo.
+Conference staff can be identified by a red lanyard.

 In case you can’t find a staff member, Tracy Abrahms is always there for you: [@hackygolucky](http://twitter.com/hackygolucky), [tracy@cascadiajs.com](mailto:tracy@cascadiajs.com).